haroonalhadisk/haroonalhadisk.github.io/topics/hashcatch2.md

 apt install jq
 ```

-another issue that can arrise is this:
+another issue that can arise is this:

 ```
 root@kali:~/hashcatch# ./hashcatch --setup